Prezzodaman/x86/blaster.md

 ## blaster_buffer_size
 A *constant* that specifies the size of the Sound Blaster's buffer in bytes.
 Be sure to put this above the %include!
 It's used as follows:
 ```
+%define blaster_buffer_size_custom
 %include "blaster.asm"
 blaster_buffer_size equ 14000
 ```
 This is only really neccessary for single sample playback.
-If you're using 4-voice playback, this doesn't need to be set, as the macros handle everything.
+If you're using 4-voice playback macros, this doesn't need to be set, unless you're using the system timer.

+## blaster_interrupt_handler
+If you wish to use the system timer, replace the interrupt with this, and put ```%define blaster_buffer_size_custom``` above the %include.

+## blaster_mix_buffer_base_length
+A *constant* that defines how big the mix buffer is.
+This doesn't need to be changed unless you're using the system timer, in which case, a set of constants are available:
+* blaster_mix_75hz
+* blaster_mix_60hz
+* blaster_mix_30hz
+* blaster_mix_20hz
+* blaster_mix_18hz

+A timer library is available (timer.asm) which contains the appropriate speeds, and allows you to change the speed and replace the interrupt.
+Using the default timer speed (18.2Hz) will give the cleanest sounding results.

 # Nitty Gritty Functions